wesleysck/ASG1/README.md

 ## Design Process

 This website is meant mainly for people who want to know more about 'Slices pizza'.

-Usually when someone hears about a good food place, they probably ask where they can find it, Which is why a location page was implemented for them to locate the different stores around Singapore.
-In the page is a menu with the different stores, times they are open until, with a map to show the location better beside.
-This makes it much easier for users to know the exact locations of the outets and when they can come to enjoy a meal.
-Before they come though, they can preview the menu.
-This allows them to have the option to make a decision on what they want to try in advance, saving their time when they actually get there.
-The about us page allows them to get to know the company better and its history, and put a face to the brand, through the image of the company owner.
-This allows them to better appreciate how far the company has come from when it first started.
+As a user, when I hear about a good food place, I will probably ask where I can find the outlets, Which is why a location page would help me.

+As a user, I want clear details on where and when I can visit the outlets, which is why in location the page is a menu with the different stores, times they are open until, and a map to show the location better beside.

+As a user, I may want to preview the menu before going to the store, hence the products page allows me to have the option to make a decision on what I want to try in advance, saving time when I actually get there.

+As a user, I may want to get to know the company and its history better, and puts a face to the brand.
+This allows me to better appreciate how far the company has come from when it first started.

+As a user, I sometimes do not know if the website is responding to my actions, hence hover effects and and backgrounds responding to cursor movements help me with that.

 ## Features: